o3de/o3de.org/content/docs/atom-guide/features/cas.md

 toc: true
 ---

-*Contrast adaptive sharpening* (CAS) is a type of sharpening that takes into account the local 3x3 neighborhood's contrast when deciding how much to sharpen.
-Samples that already have high contrast will be sharpened much less than samples that have low contrast.
+*Contrast adaptive sharpening* (CAS) is a technique for sharpening an image that takes into account the local 3x3 neighborhood's contrast when deciding how much to sharpen.
+Samples that already have high contrast are sharpened much less than samples that have low contrast.
 This helps prevent the over-sharpened look that is found in standard sharpening filters that sharpen uniformly.
-You can use CAS with [temporal anti-aliasing](taa/) (TAA) to reduce the softness that TAA introduces to your image.
+You can use CAS with temporal anti-aliasing (TAA) to reduce the softness that TAA introduces to your image.
+For more information, refer to [Temporal Anti-aliasing](taa/).

-Our contrast adaptive sharpening is based on AMD's implementation.
+CAS in the Atom Renderer is based on AMD's implementation.
 For more information, refer to [AMD FidelityFX CAS](https://gpuopen.com/fidelityfx-cas/).

 ## Parameters